1321apdo/electron/docs/breaking-changes.md

 ### Web Workers and Utility Process unhandled rejection behavior change

-Web Workers and Utility Processes will now warn with an error message when an unhandled rejection occurs instead of crashing the proces
+Web Workers and Utility Processes will now warn with an error message when an unhandled rejection occurs instead of crashing the process.

 We are making this change to align with Web Worker behavior in browsers and prevent utility processes from crashing on any unhandled rejections.